k2view-academy/K2View-Academy/articles/35_templates/04_advanced_template_capabilities.md

 In this example:

-* [each helper](https://handlebarsjs.com/guide/builtin-helpers.html#each) used for the iteration using "#each" & "/each" opening and closing tags.
+* Each [helper](https://handlebarsjs.com/guide/builtin-helpers.html#each) used for the iteration uses "#each" & "/each" opening and closing tags.
-* LU_TABLE_COLUMNS is one of the inputs or variables
+* LU_TABLE_COLUMNS is an input or variable.
-* Tilde sign (~) used by handlebars as a [white space control/removal](https://handlebarsjs.com/guide/expressions.html#whitespace-control).
+* Tilde sign (~) is used by the Handlebars template as a [white space control/removal](https://handlebarsjs.com/guide/expressions.html#whitespace-control).
-* "this" used for the current object in context.
+* "this" is used for the current object in context.
-* ["if" helper](https://handlebarsjs.com/guide/builtin-helpers.html#if) used to examine if a comma is needed to be added after each column name, using also the [@last](https://handlebarsjs.com/api-reference/data-variables.html#last) data variable.
+* ["if" helper](https://handlebarsjs.com/guide/builtin-helpers.html#if) is used to examine whether a comma needs to be added after each column name, using also the [@last](https://handlebarsjs.com/api-reference/data-variables.html#last) data variable.

 ### Templates in Java

-Working behind the scenes the handlebars engine is usually transparent to the users who define or use templates.
-However, for advanced usages, it can be explicitly used within Fabric java functions, using the handlebars Java library which already embedded within Fabric.
+Working in the background, the Handlebars engine is usually transparent to users as they define or use templates.
+However, for advanced usage, it can be explicitly used in Fabric Java functions using the Handlebars Java library which is already embedded into Fabric.

 [More information about using Java with handlebars](https://jknack.github.io/handlebars.java/).